from-explore/Porto/README.md

 ## C : Factories

-Factories (are short name for Models Factories).
+Factories (are a short name for Models Factories).

 Factories are used to generate some fake data with the help of Faker to be used for testing purposes.